Imadberkani/scorescanner/README.md

 ```
 ![Category divergence](https://github.com/Imadberkani/scorescanner/blob/master/scorescanner/_images/category_importance.png)

-The **Doctorate** category in the **education** feature shows the highest divergence from the overall distribution of the target feature, with a Jensen-Shannon distance of 0.36, indicating that the distribution of the target among individuals with a doctorate differs significantly from the overall target distribution compared to other categories.
+The `Doctorate` category in the `education` feature shows the highest divergence from the overall distribution of the target feature, with a Jensen-Shannon distance of `0.36`, indicating that the distribution of the target among individuals with a doctorate differs significantly from the overall target distribution compared to other categories.

 ### Visualisation
-Now, we can visualize the most important measures and statistical metrics of a variable in a bar plot:
+Now, we can visualize the most important `measures` and statistical `metrics` of a variable in a **bar plot**:

 ```python
 from scorescanner.utils.plotting import (